 Collecting and analyzing data before, during and after an online event will greatly facilitate your work on evaluating its effectiveness.
-It will help you develop and improve online projects competently, based on facts and figures.
-We'll tell you how it works.
+This helps you develop and improve online projects competently and based on facts and figures.
+The OnlineExpo platform provides these capabilities and now we'll guide you through how it works.

 Data collection before online event